Few-Shot Object Detection: A Comprehensive Survey: Categorization of Few-shot object detection approaches

 Approaches for few-shot object detection incorporate novel ideas in order to be able to detect objects with only few training examples.
 In general, the abundant training examples for base categories $\Cbase$ are used to leverage knowledge for the novel categories $\Cnovel$ with limited labeled data.

-We categorize approaches for few-shot object detection into meta learning and transfer learning approaches as shown in~\autoref{fig:categorization}.
+We categorize approaches for FSOD into meta learning and transfer learning approaches as shown in~\autoref{fig:categorization}.
 We further divide meta learning approaches into single-branch and dual-branch architectures.
-Dual-branch architectures are constituted by a query and a support network branch, i.e. the network processes two inputs (a query and a support image) separately.
+Dual-branch architectures are constituted by a query and a support network branch, i.e., the network processes two inputs (a query and a support image) separately.
 Single-branch approaches in general resemble the architecture of generic detectors but reduce the number of learnable parameters when training on novel categories or utilize metric learning.
-Yet, also dual-branch architectures often incorporate ideas from metric learning.
+Yet, also several dual-branch architectures and some transfer learning approaches incorporate ideas from metric learning.
+Therefore, to avoid ambiguous categorization, we do not use metric learning as a separate category, as done in early work on FSOD.
+Instead, we distinguish by training schemes and architectural aspects, which better reflects the different trends in the current state of the art.

 In the appendix (\autoref{fig:timeline}), we show a diagram, that lists all approaches, that we cover in this survey sorted by year of publication and conference or journal, respectively.
-We can see that few-shot object detection is a rather young but emerging research field as most approaches have been published only within the last two years.
+We can see that few-shot object detection is a rather young but emerging research field as most approaches have been published only within the last three years.
 Most approaches use transfer learning or dual-branch meta learning.

 In the following, we first describe dual-branch meta learning approaches in \autoref{sec:meta-learning-dual-branch}.
 We start with the general training scheme for meta learning and follow with the typical realization.
 In the following subsections, we describe how specific approaches deviate from the general realization.
 In \autoref{sec:meta-learning-single-branch} we focus on single-branch meta learning approaches.
 Although there is no common realization from which others deviate, we still group approaches to their main ideas.
 In \autoref{sec:transfer-learning} we cover transfer learning approaches.
 Similarly to dual-branch meta learning approaches, we first describe the general realization and then turn to modifications.